Clarion–Goldfield Community School District: History

 The district was established on July 1, 1993, by the merger of the Clarion Community School District and the Goldfield Community School District.

 In 2005, it began sharing programs and employees with the Dows Community School District.
 The two school districts sought a merger because of declining enrollments and because a State of Iowa funding program for small schools was to be terminated in 2013.
 The election for whether the districts should be merged was scheduled for September 10, 2013; 98% of Clarion-Goldfield voters and 85% of the Dows voters approved of the merger.
 On July 1, 2014, they merged into the Clarion–Goldfield–Dows Community School District.

 The Clarion–Goldfield and Dows school districts began a whole grade sharing agreement in 2005.
 Under the agreement Dows maintained their own elementary school and sent students in grades 6-12 to Clarion.
 The districts shared administration and several staff members.
+Goldfield Elementary closed in 2008.
+At the time there were 43 students, a decline from previous years.
+The board of trustees decided to close the school when the number of students from the attendance boundary of the Goldfield school had decreased, even though the school board increased the size of the school's attendance boundary.
 In 2014, the districts consolidated into one district and the Dows Elementary School was closed.
 The Dows School building was sold to be used to warehouse Pioneer Seed.
 The playground and athletic complex were gifted to the City of Dows.

-In 1981, Clarion and Goldfield began a whole grade sharing agreement that included sharing the high school, this was expanded to include the middle school in 1986.
+In 1981, Clarion and Goldfield began a whole grade sharing agreement that included sharing the high school.
+This was expanded to include the middle school in 1986.
+In 1985, the board of trustees voted to send all middle school high school students to a school in Clarion, and that Clarion would provide relevant after-school and extracurricular activities.
+Four board members voted in favor, and one voted against.
+The Eagle Grove Eagle reported that there had been "considerable objection from the public and some impassioned please by residents" asking the trustees to decide differently.
 The two districts passed a consolidation (99% and 89% approval) to merge the two districts into the Clarion–Goldfield Community School District.
 The Goldfield building continued to house elementary classes until closing in 2008.
 The Goldfield building continues to be used for athletic events and practices and is available to rent for events.